-The primary hazard posed by lithium batteries is their ability to overheat and ignite, and once ignited the resulting fires can be especially difficult to extinguish.
+However, lithium metal batteries contain no toxic metals.
+Besides lithium, other typical components of lithium-ion batteries are iron, phosphate, manganese, cobalt, and aluminum.
+The primary hazard posed by lithium and lithium-ion batteries is their ability to overheat and ignite, and once ignited the resulting fires can be especially difficult to extinguish as temperatures can rapidly increase to up to 500 degrees Celsius (932 degrees Fahrenheit) as a result of interactions between a battery's cathodes and anodes.
 In cases where lithium-ion EV batteries ignite, the highly energetic active materials and flammable organic electrolytes may contribute to the exacerbation of a fire; however, when compared to the combustion of an internal combustion engine (ICE), the general behavior of an EV and ICE exposed to the same parameters of combustion demonstrate similar characteristics.
 For instance, both categories of vehicle exhibit similar degrees of external heat and emissions of several gases (i.e., CO2, carbon monoxide, hydrocarbons, nitric oxide, nitrogen dioxide, hydrogen chloride, and hydrogen cyanide).
-However, due to components of lithium-ion batteries, emissions of hydrogen fluoride are substantially higher during EV combustion comparatively9.
+However, due to components of lithium-ion batteries, emissions of hydrogen fluoride are substantially higher during EV combustion comparatively.